Shady Records

-Shady Records is an American record label founded by rapper Eminem and his manager Paul Rosenberg, after the highly successful release of Eminem's The Slim Shady LP in 1999.
+Shady Records is an American record label founded by rapper Eminem and his manager Paul Rosenberg in 1999, following the commercially successful release of The Slim Shady LP that same year.
+The label's name comes from the last name of Eminem's alter ego, Slim Shady.

-Shady has seen positive times when being part of the successful worldwide Anger Management tours and, in 2006, released an album showcasing its roster on Eminem Presents: The Re-Up.
-It was also Shady Records that put together the soundtrack to the Eminem-starring film 8 Mile, which had the lead single "Lose Yourself".
-The song went on to become the first ever hip hop song to receive an Academy Award for Best Original Song.
+The Shady Records roster was showcased on their 2006 compilation album, Eminem Presents: The Re-Up, which peaked at number 2 on the Billboard 200.
+The label's roster was also predominantly featured on the soundtrack to the film 8 Mile; the film starred Eminem while the album was led by the single "Lose Yourself".
+The song became the first hip hop song to win an Academy Award for Best Original Song.